Off-Grid Direction-of-Arrival Estimation Using Second-Order Taylor Approximation: Proposed Method

 By replacing the constraint (\ref{x123}) with (\ref{constraint_postive}) and replacing (\ref{proportional}) with (\ref{z}) and (\ref{soc_inequality}), we finally relax the non-convex problem (\ref{proposednonconvex}) into a convex one, as

-\begin{remark*} Note that the proposed method is developed for the single-snapshot scenarios.
+\begin{remark} Note that the proposed method is developed for the single-snapshot scenario.
 However, it can be easily extended to the case of multiple snapshots.
-To be detailed, when multiple snapshots are available we have the covariance matrix ${\bf R} = {\bf A}{\bf R}_{s}{\bf A}^{{\rm{H}}} + \sigma^{2}{\bf I}$, where the superscript $\cdot^{\rm{H}}$ denotes the Hermitian transpose, $\sigma^{2}$ is the noise power, and ${\bf I}$ is the identity matrix.
-Note that we assume the signals are uncorrelated to the noise, and the noise components are independent and identically distributed.
+To be precise, when multiple snapshots are available, we have the covariance matrix ${\bf R} = {\bf A}{\bf R}_{s}{\bf A}^{{\rm{H}}} + \sigma^{2}{\bf I}$, where $\sigma^{2}$ is the noise power.
+Note that we assume the signals to be uncorrelated with the noise, and the noise components are independent and identically distributed.
 Vectoring ${\bf R}$ yields

-where $\rm{vec}\{\cdot\}$ is the vectorization operator, superscript $\cdot^{*}$ denotes the complex conjugate, $\odot$ is the Khatri-Rao product, and ${\bf r}_{s}$ is the main diagonal of ${\bf R}_{s}$.
-The data model (\ref{vecR}) is similar to the signal model introduced in Section \ref{signalmodel}, and therefore, we can develop our method on the basis of (\ref{vecR}). \end{remark*}
+where ${\bf r}_{s}$ is the main diagonal of ${\bf R}_{s}$, denoting the signal powers.
+The data model (\ref{vecR}) is similar to the signal model introduced in Section \ref{signalmodel}, and therefore, we can develop our method on the basis of (\ref{vecR}). \end{remark}

 To analyze the computational cost, we formulate Problem (\ref{proposedconvex}) under the framework of standard second-order cone programming (SOCP) \cite{Lobo1998}, as